 - Fluctuating later half of the year: From July to December, the chart shows a fluctuating pattern with no consistent upward or downward trend.
 This variability suggests that external factors, such as geopolitical events or macroeconomic data releases, could significantly influence silver prices during this period.

 Revealed silver seasonality insights: The historical trend shows strong seasonality in the early months of the year, with a peak in March, a dip mid-year, and no consistent pattern in the latter half.
-This implies that investors should pay particular attention to the first quarter for potential buying opportunities, while the middle of the year might be better suited for caution or short strategies.
+This implies that investors should pay particular attention to the first quarter for potential buying opportunities, while the middle of the year might be better suited for caution.

 3. Silver price seasonality – 2005 till 2024